ankitagrawal1/Practice-Problems/TwoSumSolution.md

 # Two Sum Solution

-This problem is available on HackerRank, and can be found through the following link: https://leetcode.com/problems/two-sum/
+This problem is available on LeetCode, and can be found through the following link: https://leetcode.com/problems/two-sum/

 ## Problem Description